Memotech-Bill/PicoBB/README.md

 ### Console version with WiFi: bbcbasic_pwc in folder console/pico_w

 * As per the console version but with support for networking over the built in WiFi on a Pico W.
-* Has 190KB of RAM available, shared between BASIC and the machine stack.
+* Has 228KB (previously 190KB) of RAM available, shared between BASIC and the machine stack.

 ### GUI version: bbcbasic_pkg in folder bin/pico